Inside the workshop

 During my time as a guitar maker I have illustrated a book on guitar making, 'Making Master Guitars' by Roy Courtnall (Robert Hale 1993).
 This has become something of a standard textbook in the field and was a real stepping-stone in my own research and building methods.

-I have taught guitar making classes over the years and am currently teaching classical and steel string guitar making to degree level one day a week at Newark College in Nottinghamshire, England.
+I have taught guitar making classes over the years, and I have recently finished teaching classical and steel string guitar making to degree level one day a week at Newark College in Nottinghamshire, England.
 The guitar school at the college has been a partner in The Leonardo Guitar Research Project, which researched the use of non-tropical woods in guitar making: a theme that is close to my heart and one that is informing my work.
-Teaching guitar making is a great way to engage with ideas about the craft as well as keeping oneself grounded in the fundamentals.
+Teaching guitar making has been a great way to engage with ideas about the craft as well as keeping oneself grounded in the fundamentals.

-I am a board member of the European Guitar Builders (EGB) and was heavily involved in the organisation of the Holy Grail Guitar Show in Berlin for 2016, including the setting up of the Local Wood Challenge where exhibitors were invited to take up the challenge of building an instrument using woods from their own locality.
+I have, until recently, been a board member of the European Guitar Builders (EGB) and was heavily involved in the organisation of the Holy Grail Guitar Show in Berlin for 2016, including the setting up of the Local Wood Challenge where exhibitors were invited to take up the challenge of building an instrument using woods from their own locality.

 I regularly show my work at exhibitions in both Europe and the USA.